leonsxia/socket-chat/README.md

-HiChat using Socket.IO and Node.js and express()
+Realtime chat app using Socket.IO and Node.js and Express